relf/egobox/joss/paper.md

 # Summary

-Efficient global optimization algorithms are used to tackle design optimization problems that involve computationally costly models [@Jones1998].
-Basically, the idea is to use gaussian process regression to approximate the objective function and use probabilistic information
-to select the promising next point where the optimum could be located.
+Efficient global optimization (EGO) algorithms are used to tackle design optimization problems that involve computationally costly models [@Jones1998].
+Basically, the idea is to use gaussian process regression to approximate the objective function and use probabilistic information to select the promising next point where the optimum could be located.

 Starting from that, one still has to tackle numerous challenges regarding the dimensionality, multi-modality and computation time.
 Different algorithms may be develop to overcome these hurdles [@Bartoli2019; @Dubreuil2020].

-A key component of such surrogate-based algorithm is the existence of an implementation of gausian process regression also known as kriging method [@Bouhlel2016].
+A key component of such surrogate-based algorithms is the existence of an implementation of gausian process regression also known as kriging method [@Bouhlel2016].

-The Surrogate Modeling Toolbox [@SMT2018; @SMT2019] library addresses such concerns using the Python programming language focusing on various surrogate modeling methods and derivatives.
+The Surrogate Modeling Toolbox [@SMT2018; @SMT2019] library addresses such concerns using the Python programming language.
+The `egobox` library provides such key component to the Rust machine-learning community while focusing on adaptative global optimization.

-Started by porting relevant parts from the SMT Python library, the `egobox` library aims at providing building blocks useful to implement EGO-like algorithms and take advantage of the Rust programming language.

 # Statement of need

+Started by porting relevant parts from the SMT library in Rust, the `egobox` library aims at providing building blocks useful to implement EGO-like algorithms.
+This open source library will be used by research engineers needing to tackle design optimization problems using a surrogate-based adaptative approach while taking advantage of the Rust programming language.

-Research scientists reach for prototyping programming language such as Python to develop new methods.
+Indeed research scientists reach for prototyping programming language such as Python to develop new methods.
 Thanks to performant easy-to-use libraries like `numpy`, `scipy`, `scikit-learn` the Python language has become popular in science computing.
 The ability of Python to glue together different codes explains Python ecosystem is now a de-facto open source